rHermes/adventofcode/README.md

 Part 2 of this day was the first good task this year and I really liked it!

+#### 20

+Best task of the year so far, even if it is sort of simple once you know the trick.

 ### 2019

 #### 12